 • Wood – Although not often used, wood can give a homey appearance to a room.
 Wood, however, is not recommended to be permanently installed on kitchen counters, as it can accumulate bacteria, especially if it is constantly used as a butcher block.

-• Stainless steel – Most modern kitchens, especially those in restaurants, employ this durable material, as it is easily cleaned and maintained.
+• Stainless steel – Most modern kitchens, especially restaurants, employ this durable material, as it is easily cleaned and maintained.
 Stainless steel also withstands most cracks and scratches.
 Stainless steel is also strong enough to stand on its own, and will not require cabinets to support it.
-This material, however, also easily takes on the temperature of its surroundings, so that children must be kept away from them, especially if the stainless steel countertop is part of a stove system.
+This material, however, also easily takes on the temperature of its surroundings, so children must be kept away from them, especially if the stainless steel countertop is part of a stove system.

 • Plastic – A cheap alternative to expensive stones and steel, some countertops can be made of plastic, especially if the work to be done on it will not involve cutting or slicing.